Welcome to VOLT’s consumer privacy notice. VOLT respects your privacy and is committed to protecting your personal data.

 Merchants and Banks.

-Merchants who make use of our fraud services may also share the details of individuals who they ask us to prevent using the payment services on our site.
+Merchants who make use of our fraud services may also share the details of individuals who they ask us to prevent using the payment services on our site and suspicious payments data.

 In order to make a payment, we ask you to provide the details of your bank, including the country of that bank.
 Often, we will also need to ask you for your IBAN (your international bank account number) or other unique bank details to allow us to request the payment from your bank.
 We also ask you to confirm transaction information passed to us by the merchant or provider.